samsquire/three-tier-multithreaded-architecture/README.md

 * These receive IO events and then send events for futher IO or spawn lightweight threads or spawn thread pool tasks for heavy CPU use.
 * When a socket is ready to send data, we would wait for `EPOLLOUT` event and then send any queued data to send.

+# CPU Threads

+* A work stealing thread pool is used for CPU tasks.